 I am a historian of modern Europe interested in the spread of radical social and political ideas.
-After receiving my doctorate from the University of California, Berkeley, I became a postdoctoral associate and lecturer in the Humanities Program and Department of History at Yale University.
+After receiving my Ph.D. from the University of California, Berkeley, I became a postdoctoral associate and lecturer in the Humanities Program and history department at Yale University.
 I’m also a fellow in Yale’s Whitney Humanities Center.
-My research areas include resistance and subversion, German socialism, exile, human rights, critical theory, and comparative revolutions.
+My research areas include resistance movements, German socialism, exile, human rights, critical theory, and modern revolutions.

 Currently I’m finishing my first book, New Lefts: The Making of a Radical Tradition, 1920-1970, which argues that the New Left activism sweeping across Europe during the 1960s actually drew on radical precedents dating back to the interwar years.
 By analyzing the historical process by which “new lefts” emerged out of “old lefts,” this book identifies the patterns of militant behavior, non-party forms of organization, and recurrent theoretical problems that constituted the phenomenon of neoleftism.
 Not only generational conflict but also periodic frustration at communist and social democratic bureaucracy gave rise to splinter groups on the margins of mainstream politics.
 Antifascist and anti-authoritarian avant-gardes in Germany, France, Britain, and elsewhere made the last century’s most creative attempts to transform capitalist society and culture.